NYC’s Sun-sational Show Opens Tonight for Limited Run!

 And it’s totally free!

 The breathtaking natural phenomenon known as “Manhattanhenge” begins tonight at 8:13 pm.
-This is when the rising and setting sun aligns perfectly with the city’s east-west numbered streets, filling those narrow and otherwise shadowy high-rise valleys with a dreamlike golden glow.
+This is when the setting sun aligns perfectly with the city’s east-west numbered streets, filling those narrow and otherwise shadowy high-rise valleys with a dreamlike golden glow.

-Since few New Yorkers or tourists are up and about at sunrise, the Manhattanhenge sunsets are the big draw.
 And the best sunset viewing spots, according to the American Museum of Natural History, are these main east-west thoroughfares:

 14th Street